M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Supplementary to Evaluation Processes

 \subsection{Evaluation Prompts}

-During evaluation, we use GPT-4o and Llama-3.3-70B-Instruct-Turbo to assess the accuracy of answers to the questions, Accuracies of the direct answers and CoT answers are both averaged from the two models.
+During evaluation, we use GPT-4o and LLaMA-3.3-70B-Instruct-Turbo to assess the accuracy of answers to the questions.
+Accuracies of the direct answers and CoT answers are both averaged from the two models.
+We also use GPT-4o to assess the correctness of each step, and use GPT-4o and Gemini 2.5 to determine the step order in the CoT output.
 The consistency scores of the steps in CoT outputs are averaged from the two models.
-We also use GPT-4o to assess the correctness of each step, and use GPT-4o and Gemini 2.5 to determine the step order in the CoT output.
 Since the feature description and additional analysis parts are relatively subjective, with multiple valid expressions for the same meaning, we adopt more lenient instructions for these components.
 In contrast, we apply stricter criteria to the examination modality and key conclusion steps.